KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	.. figure:: images/VSCodeCMakeLinux.png
 		:alt: Selecting the CMake extension in Visual Studio Code.
 		:align: left
+		:scale: 55%

 .. container:: windows linux

-	First, Create a folder called `cmake` in the *workspace* directory.
+	Create a folder called `cmake` in the *workspace* directory.
 Download each of the linked files below and put them in `cmake`.
 These will be used in our `CMakeLists.txt` to help build our project.
 Files with `shader` in the name will be used in later chapters.

 	.. container:: d3d11 d3d12